sergiotechx/bnbchainzero2hero/homework1/homework1.md

 How would you solve the problems of:

-*   cheating.
+1.  cheating.
-*   ensuring agreement about the state of the system.
+2.  ensuring agreement about the state of the system.
-*   communication problems (timeouts).
+3.  communication problems (timeouts).
-*   how to decide who should take the next turn.
+4.  how to decide who should take the next turn.
-*   how to allow the correct people to join the game
+5.  how to allow the correct people to join the game.